OpenFn/lwala/README.md

 4. Update cases in CommCare when SF records are update ([see `Update` jobs here](https://github.com/OpenFn/lwala/tree/master/salesforce-commcare-jobs))

 # Troubleshooting Notes
+[See here](https://docs.google.com/document/d/1EjpZg2PNSl2K2gUmnFoSaEqxQsednKhyu7rp0wbEA90/edit) for the master troubleshooting user guide.
-## Common Errors
+## Common OpenFn Errors
 1. `FIELD_CUSTOM_VALIDATION_EXCEPTION: Duplicate Visit`: Ignore.
 Salesforce-side error that occurs when OpenFn attempts to insert more than 1 Visit record within the same day.
-Forces failure to prevent duplicate data. *To revisit and consider re-design so that there are never expected failures in OpenFn.*
+Forces failure to prevent duplicate data. *This is NOT best practice - to revisit and consider re-design so that there are never expected failures in OpenFn.*
 2. `UNABLE_TO_LOCK_ROW`: Re-run to reprocess successfully.
-This is a Salesforce-side error that occurs when multiple automation flows attempt to update the same record at the same time. *To try lowering OpenFn run concurrency to see if this reduces occurrence of this error.*
+This is an error related to the Salesforce design that occurs when multiple automation flows attempt to update the same record at the same time. *To try lowering OpenFn run concurrency to see if this reduces occurrence of this error.*
+3. `REQUIRED_FIELD_MISSING`: Occurs when a Salesforce field is made "required", but the corresponding data is not provided by and/ or not mapped by OpenFn.
+To troubleshoot, update the OpenFn mappings as needed and re-process Messages.

 ## Questions?
 Need help?
 Contact support@openfn.org for troubleshooting guidance.